fredhutchio/git_github_intro/class3.md

 you should be able to:

 - transfer Git knowledge from GUIs to the command line
-- apply the basic git workflow (modify-add-commit)
+- apply the basic git workflow:
+	- modify-add-commit
+	- ignoring files
+	- connecting local and remote repositories
+	- working with branches
 - understand how to perform Git tasks that may be difficult or impossible to apply with a GUI, such as:
 	- updating a local repository with a remote repository owned by someone else